Comprehensive Policy Review of Anti-Trafficking Projects

 European Commission, September 2016, 107 pages

-The Comprehensive Policy Review of Anti-Trafficking Projects, a study completed as a deliverable of the EU Strategy towards the Eradication of Trafficking in Human Beings (2012-2016).
+The Comprehensive Policy Review of Anti-Trafficking Projects is a study completed as specifically required by the EU Strategy towards the Eradication of Trafficking in Human Beings (2012-2016).

 321 anti-trafficking projects were directly funded by the Commission at a total of EUR 158.5 million during the period 2004-2015.
 This dataset does not include allocations in the context of the response to the migration crisis.